BecWardell/HonoursCode/descriptive_analysis_RW.txt

   #CONCLUSION: NO difference between groups, no need for post hoc test.

-  #3) Create boxplots for Ascaris ASP vs. each categorical variable.
+  #3) Create boxplots for Ascaris ASP vs. each land attribute variable.
 As per Figure 4.1.4.
   pdf("write_up\\figures\\ascaris_ASPvsLandvar_boxplots_with_significance_1810.pdf", width=6,height=9)
   par(mfrow = c(3, 1)) #For the pdf, create 3 rows and 1 column, to allow a series of boxplots on the one page par(oma=c(2,2,2,2),mar = c(7,8.5,2.3,8.5), cex=0.7) # Set margin of boxplot